 Each product is different, and while some have a pressure gauge, you may need to manually check others.
 Many brands recommend filling the mattress to about 90 percent capacity the first few uses to ensure your weight plus the maximum air pressure recommendation don’t cause leaks.
 So while you might prefer an ultra-firm mattress, you may want to go for a little less air at first to minimize the risk of leaks.

 Blow up mattresses are not the biggest purchase you are going to make in your life, but it is one that you want to get right.
 There are few things in life quite as important as a great night’s sleep, and picking the right one is key to getting the rest you need to be at your best during the day.
 Whether this mattress is going to be used by yourself or someone else, you will want to do the research necessary to pick out the right product for your requirements.

-With so many options on the market today, it can be hard to settle on a specific pick.
+With so many air mattresses on the market today, it can be hard to settle on a specific pick.
 Take your time to review the information above, however, and the right choice just might make itself clear.
-And if you want to get a regular mattress, check out our top picks here.

 - Alternating pressure air mattresses as prevention for pressure ulcers – ncbi.nlm.nih.gov